 In connection with the hiring of Mr. Tobin as our CEO, Mr. Tobin and Dover entered into a three-year employment agreement commencing May 1, 2018, which was renewed in 2021 for a three-year period.
 In recognition of Mr. Tobin's outstanding leadership and contributions to value creation, the agreement was renewed effective March 5, 2024 for an additional three-year period ending May 30, 2027.
 Under the terms of the agreement, Mr. Tobin is entitled to a minimum annual base salary of \$1.2 million and a minimum target annual bonus equal to 125% of his base salary, and the receipt of an annual equity grant for each of Dover's fiscal years ending during the term of the agreement with a grant date fair value of not less than \$7 million.
-During the term of the agreement, Mr. Tobin is entitled to receive certain severance payments and benefits in the event his employment is terminated by Dover without cause or by him for good reason.
+During the term of the agreement, Mr. Tobin will also be entitled to employee benefits on the same basis as those generally available to executive officers of Dover.
+Mr. Tobin is entitled to receive certain severance payments and benefits in the event his employment is terminated by Dover without cause or by him for good reason.
 See "Potential Payments upon Termination or Change in Control."